slepc4py.SLEPc.SVD#

 Collective.

-Display the errors and the eigenvalues.
+Display the errors and the singular values.

 Parameters: